 Msgr.
 Keane also served as diocesan director of the Apostleship of Prayer-Sacred Heart Devotion, and director of the House of Formation, Douglaston.
 He was a member of the diocesan priests senate, the diocesan presbyteral council, the diocesan board of consultors and the Rockaway Catholic-Jewish Council.

-Auxiliary Bishop Raymond Chappetto is scheduled to be the main celebrant of the funeral Mass and will preach the homily.
+Auxiliary Bishop Raymond Chappetto was the main celebrant of the funeral Mass and preached the homily.
 Concelebrating the Mass will be Father Thomas Pettei, Father Fred Marano and Father Nadine.

 Father Kevin Sweeney, pastor of St. Michael Church, Sunset Park, was Msgr.
 Keane’s student at Cathedral Prep, and credits the late priest with helping to inspire and encourage his vocation.